Student work: Xin Liu

 A perfect example of progress!
 CGS concept art grad Nikita improved immensely through dedication, hard work, and the support and guidance of an experienced concept artist as her mentor.

-By enrolling in CG Spectrum's online concept art courses, you will gain hands-on experience creating compelling concepts and narrative images for the entertainment industry.
+By enrolling in CG Spectrum's online concept art courses, you will gain hands-on experience creating compelling concepts and narrative images.
 Learn expert Adobe Photoshop techniques and how to work with client briefs, producing high-quality work that you can include in your concept art portfolio.
-You'll get personalized advice and feedback on your work from your industry-experienced mentor and can seek additional career support from CG Spectrum's in-house Career Development Manager.
+You'll get personalized advice and feedback on your work from your industry-experienced mentor and can seek additional career support from CG Spectrum's in-house career development team.

 Build your concept art portfolio with the guidance of industry pros!